 Patrick Lencioni, author of The Five Dysfunctions of a Team, says organizations will either emerge from the pandemic in a position to be stronger than before or weaker.
 No company will be the same.
-The level of strength (or weakness) will be dependent on the action companies take today and over the next few weeks.
+The level of strength (or weakness) will be dependent on the action companies take today and over the coming months.

 Emerging in a position of strength will require agility and resilience – on an individual level, team level and organizational level.
 As an Everything DiSC® facilitator it is likely your company has invested in helping people to understand the DiSC model and that investment can play a critical role in building both agility and resilience.

 Resilience, both individual and social (team, organizational, community) resilience, requires: